Healthier Cookie Dough Parfaits

 - Take the can of chilled coconut milk and turn it upside down.
 Open the can and pour out the liquid (you don’t need it for this recipe but you can use it in smoothies, etc.).
 Scoop the hardened coconut cream into the chilled mixing bowl.

 - Using a hand mixer, whip the cream until fluffy and smooth.
-Add in the honey and vanilla extract and beat again until incorporated.
+Add in the maple syrup and vanilla extract and beat again until incorporated.
 Taste and add additional honey if needed.

 - Take some of the cookie dough mixture and sort of crumble it into the bottom of a small jar or glass.
 Spoon on some of the whipped cream and then sprinkle with some of the coconut flakes and chopped dark chocolate.
 Repeat this process one more time.